 Prep Current Employees: Confusion can be eliminated by making current employees aware of all new hires.
-There is nothing worse than arriving for your first day and feeling like no one expected you; it can give off vibes of feeling unwelcomed or unappreciated.
-To ensure a warm welcome, it is imperative to prep current employees for the arrival of new ones.
+Nothing is worse than arriving for your first day and feeling like no one expected you; it can give off vibes of feeling unwelcomed or unappreciated.
+To ensure a warm welcome, it is imperative to prepare current employees for the arrival of new ones.

-Plan ahead: Be prepared for the arrival of all new employees by having their workstation prepared, and any relevant tools and information needed to complete their job.
+Plan ahead: Be prepared for the arrival of all new employees by having their workstations prepared and any relevant tools and information needed to complete their jobs.
 Helpful items may include a company phone/email list, organizational and seating charts, and system login information.

 Make Introductions and Provide an Office Tour: This may seem like common sense, but without any pre-planning, an office tour and introductions could easily fall by the wayside.
 Making introductions is a great way to speed up the acclimation process, and encourage connections from the start.
 The office tour will aid in making a new employee comfortable in new surroundings.